Keyboard shortcuts

 1. The Database Backend (Instance)

 The Instance is your main entry point.
-It wraps a storage backend and provides access to your databases.
+It wraps a storage backend and manages users and databases.

-The Todo example implements load_or_create_db() to handle loading existing databases or creating new ones:
+The Todo example implements load_or_create_instance() to handle loading existing backends or creating new ones:

 let backend = InMemory::load_from_file(path)?;